Qyokizzzz/react-sticky-ts/README.md

 # react-sticky-ts

-The TypeScript version of react-sticky, using function components and hooks refactor.
+The TypeScript version of react-sticky, using functional component and hooks refactor.

-If the React version is required, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.
+If your React version is required, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.

 react-sticky: <https://github.com/captivationsoftware/react-sticky>.

 ## Purpose

-In React strict mode, the browser console will sends a warning message because of the outdated life cycle is used in react-sticky.
+In React.StrictMode, the browser console will sends a warning message because of the outdated life cycle is used in react-sticky.

-For today's React users, we usually use functional components and hooks to build applications, and using TypeScript and strict mode in our project.
+For today's React users, we usually use functional component and hooks to build applications, and using TypeScript and strict mode in our project.

 ## Installation